sirbh/weather-app-java/README.md

 # MediaFinderPro

-### Building the project
+### Running the project

-before building make sure maven is installed and working by running command `mvn --version`
+before running make sure `maven` is installed and working by running command `mvn --version`

-In project root `mediafinder` open terminal and run `mvn package`.
+To build the project go to the root of project `mediafinder` open terminal and run `mvn package`.

 Then to run project run `java -jar target\mediafinder-1.0.one-jar.jar`